IgnisDa/ryot/docs/content/architecture.md

 In production, the frontend is a pre-rendered Nextjs app served statically by the Axum backend server.

+## Logs

+Logs are written to both stdout and `ryot.log.*` in the working directory.
+If you are reporting a bug, please attach the latest log.

 ## Development

 In development, both servers are started independently running on `:3000` and `:8000`